 Scott is licensed to practice in Oregon, Washington, and Texas and has litigated cases in state and federal court in all three of these states as well as many others, and in multiple federal appellate courts.
 His clients include multi-national corporations, closely held companies, partnerships, and individuals.

-Scott is an adjunct professor at Lewis & Clark Law School where he teaches Environmental Litigation.
+Scott taught environmental litigation for ten years as an adjunct professor at Lewis & Clark Law School.
 He is also a frequent author and regular speaker on environmental topics.